Disposing of Commercial Waste

 - Light Globes

 There are a number of waste transporter operators in the Darwin region that provide business solutions for hazardous waste disposal.
 We suggest contacting these operators directly for advice and assistance to suit your business.

 Disposal of End of Life Tyres at Shoal Bay Waste Management Facility

 As of 1 March 2021, City of Darwin will be moving to a particle size specification of no greater than 200mm² for the acceptance of shredded tyre material at Shoal Bay Waste Management Facility.
-There will be no change to the disposal charges as identified below.

 This change will bring Shoal Bay Waste Management Facility into line with industry practice across Australia.

 The 1 March 2021 date has been chosen to give Industry the opportunity to transition to this change.